MWloszek/dynamixfrontend.github.io/README.md

 <a name="comments"></a>
 ### Comments
 When in doubt, always comment.
 Silent comments in Less are in notated with two forward slashes.
+All commented are removed when Grunt builds the project.

 **EXAMPLES**